 The modulation technique used to encode the signal onto the RF spectrum is also an important design choice.
-Use of a more complex approach may increase data rate and enhance spectral efficiency (i.e., more bits are sent per Hz of spectrum used), but require higher cost components.
+Use of a more complex approach may increase the data rate and enhance spectral efficiency (i.e., more bits are sent per Hz of spectrum used), but require higher cost components.
 Vendors have adopted a number of approaches to physical layer encoding to address these trade-offs.
 For example, first generation BFWA systems operating in licensed spectrum typically used single carrier encoding with limited robustness in the face of multipath reflections.
 Alternatively, early unlicensed systems used some form of spread spectrum-either Direct Sequence (DSSS) or Frequency Hopping (FHSS)-in order to meet FCC requirements for sharing the unlicensed band without coordination.
 Similarly, 3G mobile systems also use direct sequence spread spectrum.
+In a spread spectrum system, the signal is encoded with a digital code that allows the signal to be spread over a wider chunk of RF spectrum, limiting the power in any particular frequency band.

 Newer modulation techniques such as Orthogonal Frequency Division Multiplexing (OFDM), support high data rates/spectral efficiency and better multipath immunity at the price of more complex signal processing at the transceiver.
 Fortunately, Moore's law has meant that the cost of such processing has continually dropped to where today it can be implemented in single chips.
-Nevertheless, some vendors, such as
+Nevertheless, some vendors, such as Motorola in their Canopy system,17 have selected very simple modulation schemes, to minimize cost, and maximize rejection of interference from other base stations.